 How can a simple broth achieve so much?
-One of broth’s secrets is that it is a rich source of two amino acids, proline and glycine, both of which play a key role in the health of our connective tissue and are important to joint health, cellular metabolism, immune function, detoxification and even weight regulation.
+One of the broth’s secrets is that it is a rich source of two amino acids, proline and glycine, both of which play a key role in the health of our connective tissue and are important to joint health, cellular metabolism, immune function, detoxification, and even weight regulation.

 With all that going for it, bone broth is definitely something to include in a healthy diet.
-It can be made from a variety of bones including chicken, beef and fish.
-When you’re choosing the bones for your broth it’s important to look for high quality bones, because you’ll be extracting the nutrients and drinking them in a concentrated form.
-So it makes sense to pick bones from animals that were as healthy as possible – grass-fed cattle, pasture-raised poultry and wild caught fish.
+It can be made from a variety of bones including chicken, beef, and fish.
+When you’re choosing the bones for your broth it’s important to look for high-quality bones, because you’ll be extracting the nutrients and drinking them in a concentrated form.
+So it makes sense to pick bones from animals that were as healthy as possible – grass-fed cattle, pasture-raised poultry, and wild-caught fish.

 Where can I find these bones, you ask?

 Well firstly you can save leftovers from roast meat or poultry and if that’s not an option you can ask your local butcher for some bones.
 Many butchers are happy to give bones away or at least will sell them cheaply.
 We live in a rural area, so we get our bones from this farm, where the animals are raised humanely.